olonyk/Eneroth/README.md

 A Mongo DB service is also needed to be running.
 Install and run according to [these instructions](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/)

 ### Todos
- - Don't send all objects when no filters are selected.
-(Done)
- - On "pick", send "clear" to hololens.
-(Done)
- - Add safe exit from filter gui.
-(In progress)
- - Add "point" and "no" buttons to filter gui.
- - Remove restart button from filter gui.
  - Look over potential memory leaks in the GUI.